Young Leaders Scheme

 Can I participate if I am not in Scouting or outside of Mersey Weaver Scout District?

-Mersey Weaver Scout District welcomes Young Leaders from other organisations such as GirlGuiding, Cadets or those completing the Duke of Edinburgh Scheme and needing to undertake their service.
+Mersey Weaver Scout District welcomes Young Leaders from other Districts and organisations such as GirlGuiding, Cadets or those completing the Duke of Edinburgh Scheme needing to undertake service.
 Under the YL Scheme you may attend regular sessions within a Scout Group providing that you complete Module A of the Young Leader Scheme in order to fulfil the requirements of the service.

 How will Young Leader training help me outside of Scouting?